 Sorting “Downton Abbey” Characters into Hogwarts Houses

-em>Downton Abbey has finally returned for its sixth and final Season on PBS’s Masterpiece Classic.
+Downton Abbey has finally returned for its sixth and final season on PBS’s Masterpiece Classic.
 In honor of the most popular British period drama of all time, it seems only fit to Sort this aristocratic bunch into Hogwarts Houses.

 Cora is often the voice of reason at Downton Abbey.
 Her practicality helps ground the family and bring balance to any situation.
 She grew up in America and can’t understand the British dislike of comfort.
 The most important thing to Cora is to feel useful.
-When Downton Abbey was opened as a convalescent home during World War I, she found that she was needed in ways she had never known before.
-In fact, she states in a later Season that she misses the war (and is aware of the selfishness behind this statement) because for once she was useful.
-She enjoys when people take the time to listen to her, and this pushes her to bond strongly with another man in Season 5 who listens to her opinions about art when Lord Grantham does not.
+When Downton Abbey is opened as a convalescent home during World War I, she finds that she is needed in ways she has never known before.
+In fact, she states in a later season that she misses the war (and is aware of the selfishness behind this statement) because for once she was useful.
+She enjoys when people take the time to listen to her, and this pushes her to bond strongly with another man in season 5 who listens to her opinions about art when Lord Grantham does not.

 Mrs. Hughes desires a coordinated house just like Mr. Carson but goes about it in an entirely different manner.
 She looks to create harmony within the group of people she instructs.
 Her job is important to her, so she puts a lot of thought into how she manages those she works with and those in her personal life… when she had a personal life before working at Downton.
 Stability is also important to her since she values her job and position over accepting a marriage proposal early on in the show.
 She is a very strong woman, and while she values the past, she is much more interested in growth and what the future has to offer.

-Lady Violet enjoys the position she holds in society, and the power and elegance that comes with it.
+Lady Violet enjoys the position she holds in society and the power and elegance that it has.
 She doesn’t hold back her opinions but is very upfront about her somewhat outdated beliefs.
 Her age gives her advantages, of course, making her come off as witty and amusing more than snobbish and ignorant.
 She has no time for useless information but only desires facts that will help the family.
 For example, when she learns Mary has invited Evelyn Napier to the house for the hunt in Season 1, she perks up when Cora tells her that his family has a lot of money.
 She isn’t afraid of taking a risk to reach her end goal, which leads her to many confrontations with those around her.
-Fair play isn’t something she always conforms to even though she expects it in others.
-There is an element of mystery that hangs about her, suggesting we just did not get enough backstory for her character.
+Fair play isn’t something she always conforms to even though she expects it from others.
+There is an element of mystery that hangs about her, suggesting we just haven’t gotten enough backstory for her character.
 Prequel, anyone?